bc24-miage-dev/BC24-API/README.md

-# BC24-API
+# BC24-API: Blockchain API

+## Presentation
-This is the API for the BC24 Traceability project.
+This project is the API for communicating with the BC24 Traceability project, our food traceability blockchain specialized in meet.

 ## Development